Vincent-Loeng/naiveproxy/README.md

 ## Supported Platforms

-All builds of this repo are compiled under their respective systems since most CI systems does not support *BSD.
+Each build of this repo is compiled manually under its respective OS since most CI systems does not support *BSD.

 I would try to build them on Linux, which depends on my time.